 Once you have identified the port or airport you intend to use to import your goods, you can choose to contact them directly.

-If you're importing products of animal origin the port or airport must have a Border Inspection Post (BIP).
+If you're importing products of animal origin the port or airport must have a Border Control Post (BCP).

 The Food and Veterinary Office of the European Commission carries out regular inspections of BIPs to see if they meet European Union standards.